elke-space4good/Energy-Poverty-JRC/README.md

 5. Demand-based Advice: Advice and/or manage the demand based on those estimations (potential and variations) for the sake of optimizing the energy supply to those in need.

 **Comments:**

 Regarding point 1, Energy poverty candidates will register as such in the platform (check a box).
 For now, don’t focus on verification of who qualifies as an energy poverty canditate.

 Regarding point 2, the platform will count the # of solar panels based on the users (producers) registered to the platform.
 No pre-existing datasets of current solar panels in a city will be included to the platform.

 Regarding point 3, the theoretical solar production potential will serve as a reference point/benchmark to understand the marketplace dynamics i.e. how the market moves in terms of prices and energy security.
 This potential can already be provided by existing datasets (see PVGIS) so no calculation needed, just integration and connection with marketplace and forecast of energy variations.

 Point 4 is the forecast of energy variations.
 Machine learning algorithms that detect how weather conditions affect the production and consumption of energy.
 The forecast of actual energy produced will then be fed to the theoretical production potential (point 3), so the algorithm learns from it.

+Regarding point 5, the computer shouldn’t automatically transfer energy between prosumers.
+Instead, recommendations should be made to users (producers) and platform admin regarding: Who to distribute to?
+When can the transfer can happen (holidays, for cooking needs @6pm)?
+Energy poverty donations when there is energy surplus?

 ## Datasets
-### Runs_households solar and no-solar
+### Runs_households solar and no-solar (consumption and production data)

 Data for energy demand (consumption) per household from a simulation of the ResLoadSIM model.
 The data is a set of time resolved energy profiles for 20 different households in Amsterdam.
 It is provided as 1-minute consumption data for 1 year (2016).